FlaxEngine/FlaxDocs/manual/graphics/post-effects/index.md

 ![Post Process Effects](media/postFx.png)

 **Post effects** (or **PostFx**) are usually applied to the rendered scene image but before UI drawing.
-You can use post-effects to establish look of your scenes and add more realism to them.
+You can use post-effects to establish the look of your scenes and add more realism to them.

 ## In this section